 The silent killer: The most damaging mistake is not a bad announcement; it is no announcement at all.
 Every feature that ships without being communicated to users is a feature that fails to deliver its potential value, no matter how well it was built.

-5 Real-World Feature Announcement Examples (And What Makes Each One Work)
+3 Real-World Feature Announcement Examples (And What Makes Each One Work)

 The best way to understand what a great feature announcement looks like is to study the companies that do it consistently well.
-These five examples span different product types, different announcement formats, and different levels of release complexity, but each one demonstrates a specific principle worth stealing.
+These three examples span different product types, different announcement formats, and different levels of release complexity, but each one demonstrates a specific principle worth stealing.

 What makes it work: